Pavel Tykač: Career

+On 23 October 2024, Tykač announced his financial support of Václav Klaus Institute, after Petr Kellner's PPF Group support ended.

 Tykač and the CS Funds

 His earlier activities on the financial market in the 1990s included the acquisition of CS Fund, the asset manager of three smaller investment funds, which Tykač divested himself of just a few weeks before it was ‘tunneled’ or defrauded in March 1997.
 Austel became the new funds owner but immediately sold the CS Funds to Crassus GmbH, a brokerage company.
 Subsequently, Crassus GmbH immediately sold the CS Funds to Kos-Mos, a Russian company based in Moscow.

 Almost 1,3 bil CZK was fraudulently withdrawn from the funds in 1997.
 Four offenders were convicted in 2001 (legally effective in 2007.)
 These were managers of Umana, a brokerage company that cooperated with the new CS Funds owner, Russian company Kos-Mos.
 In 2006 prosecution of Tykač and another five people started.
 The prosecution of Tykač and other three suspects was terminated after a review by the Supreme Public Prosecutor's Office in 2008 with the conclusion that the conduct of these persons in connection with CS Funds had not been a criminal offense.
 The remaining two suspects were indicted in the same year, but were subsequently freed by the Municipal Court in Prague in 2012.

-Tykač`s involvement in the money withdrawal from the CS Funds became a subject of criminal prosecution again in 2013, when criminal proceedings against him were resumed.
+Tykač's involvement in the money withdrawal from the CS Funds became a subject of criminal prosecution again in 2013, when criminal proceedings against him were resumed.
 New facts that led to the restoration of the process were represented by a particularly dubious testimony of people who either changed their testimony or refused to testify in the retrial.
 The two duplicitous people in question were František Bušek (formerly Chobot) and his acquaintance Klaus Schimmelpfenig.
 Both of them had spent many years in German prison, where they initially met.
-According to Tykač’s spokesperson, the two unsuccessfully tried to blackmail him.
+According to Tykač's spokesperson, the two unsuccessfully tried to blackmail him.
 The businessman was allegedly contacted by people sent by Bušek that demanded a "significant sum of money" for not using the CS Funds trial to criminalise Tykač.
-Based on this testimony, the police and the prosecution tried to secure Tykač`s property twice.
+Based on this testimony, the police and the prosecution tried to secure Tykač's property twice.
 In both cases the court found the decision as unjustified and it was canceled.